The UK’s Most Active Impact Investing Funds

 Impact investments are less likely to fail

 The dual objective of meeting financial goals and having a positive impact on the planet and its people is what sets impact investing apart from other forms of investment.
-Impact investing is sometimes mistaken for a charitable pursuit, but the potential for financial returns from purpose-led investments should not be understated.
+Impact investing is sometimes mistaken for a charitable pursuit, but the potential for financial returns from these deals should not be understated.

 Most active impact funds in the UK

-UK impact investors are taking on all kinds of responsible investment opportunities in 2021, from urban farming startups to microfinance firms, including triple bottom line B Corps and social enterprises supporting the UN’s Sustainable Development Goals (SDGs).
-But who are the most active funders in the UK’s impact investment space?
+Impact investors in the UK are taking on all kinds of responsible investment opportunities.
+This includes urban farming startups and microfinance firms, to triple bottom line B Corps and social enterprises supporting the UN’s Sustainable Development Goals (SDGs).
+But which funds are the most active in the UK’s impact investment space?

 Green Angel Syndicate